SDGforskning/sdg-strings/SDG11_query_action_WoS.md

 >
 > 11.7.2 Proportion of persons victim of physical or sexual harassment, by sex, age, disability status and place of occurrence, in the previous 12 months

-This query consists of x phrases.
+This query consists of 2 phrases, combined with OR.

 ##### Phrase 1: